-Since 2011, the graduate students in Science & Technology Studies have organized an annual graduate student conference.
+Since 2011, the graduate students in the Science & Technology Studies graduate program have organized an annual graduate student conference.
 While the annual conference theme changes, the topics generally reflect the nature of our program and the work it nurtures.
 The conference is normally held in the spring.

-This year’s conference, themed “Looking at Junk” (April 29-30, 2016) is for the second year in a row a collaboration with the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto.
+- 2019 (In)visibilities - 5th Binocular Conference with the Institute for the History and Philosophy of Science and Technology (IHPST) at University of Toronto

 - 2014, Localities